 I love their treatment so much that I decided that they deserve a whole post dedicated just for them.
 Read it here: Is RVezy Legit and Safe?

 Beware of RV rental fraud by only using a reputable RV rental company.
 The most common types of scams are the owner requesting upfront full payment but not having an RV available, false damage claims, and theft of personal information.

-When you are looking for a good deal on an RV you must be careful.
-You’ve probably heard stories where someone asked prospective renter to make advance payments without involving the website they first interacted through.
-This happens when both the parties start communicating privately.
+You must be careful when you are looking for a good deal on an RV.
+You’ve probably heard stories where someone asked prospective renters to make advance payments without involving the website they first interacted through.
+This happens when both parties start communicating privately.
 Make sure to stay on a secure website where everything gets recorded and is supervised.
-Stick to platforms like Outdoorsy and do read the reviews’ section that they provide.
+Stick to platforms like Outdoorsy and do read the reviews section that they provide.

-Pro tip: Do not use the instant booking feature, rather contact the RV owner on RVShare or Outdoorsy.
+Pro tip: Do not use the instant booking feature, rather, contact the RV owner on RVShare or Outdoorsy, or RVEzy.
 Get to know each other a little and ask lots of important questions.
 This will go a long way to saving so many headaches during your rental.

 Make sure to use our comprehensive list of questions when reserving your RV.
 Ask All the Important Rental Questions

 Read Clearly What’s in Your RV Rental Package